department-of-veterans-affairs/vets-website/docs/LinksAndButtons.md

   * You are adding or removing something like a receipt, prescription, appeal
   * Show/hide accordions
   * Submit a form asynchronously
+  * Submit an asynchronous request, then redirect users based on the server response.
+This is a middle ground, but feels like a good case for using a button, considering the original function was asynchronous and might keep users on the same page depending on the response.
   * Open and close a modal dialog
   * Alert boxes or confirmations
   * Do not underline button text.
 Better to have a halo, background color, or border with plenty of hit space.